aiven/devportal/docs/products/flink/getting-started.rst

 In addition to the Flink service, you also need one or more services to use as the data source and targets.
 To create an Aiven for Apache Kafka or Aiven for PostgreSQL service for this purpose, :doc:`follow these instructions </docs/platform/howto/create_new_service>`.
 Once you have created the necessary services, you can then create a Flink job to process the data stream.

+The following video covers an example use case to give you a demonstration of Aiven for Apache Flink:

+.. raw:: html

+    <iframe width="712" height="400" src="https://youtube.com/embed/j1qNGLKdTJg" frameborder="0" allowfullscreen></iframe>

 Create an Apache Flink service in the Aiven web console
 -------------------------------------------------------